Maas slams 'unacceptable' attack by Erdogan on Macron | DW | 26.10.2020

 The German foreign minister stressed that while there were "millions of honest citizens of Muslim faith" in Germany and across Europe, it was wrong to conflate the battle against violence-prone Islamists and general Islamophobia.

-"Anyone who simply equates these real problems with racism and Islamophobia, is acting irresponsibly and is playing into the hands of those who want to divide our society."
+"Anyone who simply equates these real problems with racism and Islamophobia, is acting irresponsibly and is playing into the hands of those who want to divide our society," Maas said.

 Read more: As France mourns slain teacher Samuel Paty, some question